 You aren’t afraid of risk

 Extroverts may engage in risky behavior.
 Some theories assert that their brain is wired to reward them for it if it goes well.
-One study found that extroverts who take risks and succeed are rewarded with dopamine, a chemical that triggers the reward center of the brain.
+One found that extroverts who take risks and succeed are rewarded with dopamine, a chemical that triggers the reward center of the brain.
 In the case of the study, participants gambled, but the response could be true for any number of activities.

 Extroverts may be more willing to take risks because the benefit is a surge of chemicals that stimulate the brain.